-Participants enter the SpaceSet environment, and discover a rich, immersive world – ‘futuristic’
+Participants enter the SpaceSet environment, and discover a rich, immersive world –

-equipment, and existing inter-system infrastructure they can leverage in their designs.
-This canon is
+specialize in off-world equipment, and existing inter-system infrastructure that they can

-scenario; the overall canon refreshes on a
+is available for use in the next competition scenario; the overall canon refreshes on a

-Each new settlement is sponsored by the Foundation Society, a philanthropic entity that, in fifty
+Each new settlement is sponsored by the Foundation Society, a global body responsible for

-space.
-Each year, the Society releases a Request For Proposal (RFP) – a series of requirements that outline the next space settlement they
+For Proposal (RFP) – a series of requirements that outline the next space settlement they

 wish to develop.

 Private companies and contractors are then invited to respond to this RFP – researching the

-problem, designing a solution, and delivering their vision for the next human settlement in a forty-
+problem, designing a solution, and delivering their vision for the next human settlement in a

-select the winning design for construction!
+designs, and select the winning design for construction!

 to a request to build a space settlement.

 engineers, scientists, and executives in NorthDonning Heedwell, one of the most successful